You’ve put a lot of time into creating your online course. You’ve wrote the scripts, shot the video, handled the editing, and you’re ready to publish.

 This made even worse by the way Udemy’s search algorithm works, prioritizing courses with lots of recent enrollments and reviews.
 This leads to a ‘rich getting richer’ and a ‘poor getting poorer’ scenario – those who are receiving lots of opt-ins are going to continue to get additional exposure while those who are only making occasional sales likely will not be seen at all unless the course is on a niche topic.

-Combine this with the fact that most people have come to expect heavily discounted prices, and you’re very unlikely to make many sales on Udemy’s platform unless you opt-in to their promotions.
+Combine this with the fact that most people have come to expect heavily discounted prices, and you’re very unlikely to make many sales on Udemy’s platform unless you opt-in to their promotions, or drive traffic yourself – which kind of defeats the purpose.

 A Good Choice For Beginners?